 Depending on the nature of an experiment, there are various digital imaging options that can help generate consistent and credible results.
 For chemiluminescent research, the C-DiGit® Blot Scanner is useful because it eliminates the need for a darkroom along with film and developing reagents expenses.
 With a larger dynamic range than film, the C-DiGit scanner can capture more data in an acquisition and minimizes the need for multiple exposures.

-For a digital imager capable of both chemiluminescence and near-infrared fluorescence (NIR), utilize the Odyssey® Fc.
+For a digital imager capable of both chemiluminescence and near-infrared fluorescence (NIR), utilize the Odyssey® XF.
 With the largest dynamic range of any available chemiluminescence digital imager, it captures the strongest and faintest bands in a single image without saturation.
-Unlike other imagers, the Odyssey Fc does not introduce image manipulation, such as binning and stacking, during image acquisition.
+Unlike other imagers, the Odyssey XF does not introduce image manipulation, such as binning and stacking, during image acquisition.
 It can facilitate data analysis not only for an individual experiment but between researchers as well.

 LI-COR can help mitigate x-ray issues with digital imaging.
 The C-DiGit scanner, for example, is a practical and useful option for chemiluminescent research.
 However, the limitations of enzymatic detection are inherent to chemiluminescence.
-To eliminate these factors completely, consider transitioning to NIR fluorescence with imagers like the Odyssey Fc, which can still use current chemiluminescence protocols.
-When switching to NIR fluorescence entirely, imagers like the Odyssey CLx have the complete capacity of NIR imaging and can be versatile tools for imaging not only Western blots but plate-based assays, slides, and excised organs as well.
+To eliminate these factors completely, consider transitioning to NIR fluorescence with imagers like the Odyssey XF, which can still use current chemiluminescence protocols.
+When switching to NIR fluorescence entirely, imagers like the Odyssey DLx have the complete capacity of NIR imaging and can be versatile tools for imaging not only Western blots but plate-based assays, slides, and excised organs as well.

 There are many other important aspects to chemiluminescence, x-ray film, and digital imaging.
 Want to learn more?
 Contact LI-COR today and let us help choose the right detection and imaging methods for you.